- Quick questions

 6. Connect the TV side mounting plate

-Additionally, a second mounting plate needs to be connected to the back of your TV via its VESA pattern [1], or a compatible screw hole on your TV.
+Additionally, a second mounting plate needs to be connected to the back of your TV via the VESA pattern [1], or a compatible screw hole on your TV.

 After joining the mount to the TV by securing the bolts to the TV’s metal frame, attach it to the mounting bracket on the wall.
 The mount will clip onto the mounting bracket on the wall.

-Detach your TV from its stand by removing the screws.
+Detach your TV from the stand by removing the screws.

 Screw the new bracket to the back of the TV.